nunit/docs/docs/articles/vs-test-adapter/Tips-And-Tricks.md

 #### OutputXmlFolderMode

-This setting sets which folder the TestOutputXml will be going to.
-The default is the RelativeToWorkFolder, see [WorkDirectory](#workdirectory) above.
-The option UseResultDirectory will put the results in the same directory as the Trx files, the overall specified test result directory.
-The last option is the RelativeToResultDirectory, which is normally some path below the result directory.
-The last option is AsSpecified, which should be used when TestOutputXml is an absolute path.
+This setting sets which folder the `TestOutputXml` will be going to.
+The default is the `RelativeToWorkFolder` (see [WorkDirectory](#workdirectory)) above.
+The option `UseResultDirectory` will put the results in the same directory as the `Trx` files, the overall specified test result directory.
+The last option is the `RelativeToResultDirectory`, which is normally some path below the result directory.
+The last option is `AsSpecified`, which should be used when `TestOutputXml` is an absolute path.

 (From version 4.3.0)